Jiawei9904/online_shopping_platform/README.md

-# Full-Stack Shopping Application Based on Website and iOS Systmem
+# Full-Stack Shopping Application Based on Website and iOS System

 ## Overview